jonlambert/result-cache/README.md

 ### Serialisation

 Objects will be serialised before being written to the cache.
-Therefore, any unsupported attributes (functions, symbols) will be stripped when the cache is hit.
+Therefore any unsupported attributes (functions, symbols) will be stripped when the cache is hit.

 ### Validation

 This library does not validate anything retrieved from the cache.
+This responsibility should lie outside the library.
 As such, it is strongly recommended to consider any data returned as unstructured.

 ```ts
 import { z } from 'zod';